MicrosoftDocs/azure-stack-docs/AKS-Hybrid/cluster-architecture.md

 # AKS Arc and workload cluster architecture (preview)

-> Applies to: AKS on Azure Stack HCI, AKS on Windows Server
+> Applies to: AKS on Azure Stack HCI

-Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server is an enterprise-grade Kubernetes container platform.
+Azure Kubernetes Service (AKS) on Azure Stack HCI is an enterprise-grade Kubernetes container platform.
 It includes Microsoft-supported core Kubernetes, a purpose-built Windows container host, and a Microsoft-supported Linux container host, with a goal to have a simple deployment and lifecycle management experience.

 This article introduces the core Kubernetes infrastructure components, such as the control plane, nodes, and nodepools.
 Workload resources such as pods, deployments, and sets are also introduced, along with how to group resources into namespaces.

 ## Cluster architecture